 If you can remember far enough back there was a time when Las Vegas was really all about the bright lights and the gambling and then one day Steve Wynn decided to put a giant erupting volcano right on Las Vegas Blvd.
 If you can remember the days before that you probably don't care for the volcano in Las Vegas.
 In fact, you probably would rather have $2.99 buffet and look for your entertainment from a classy lounge act. (come to think of it, so would I)

-However, you owe it to yourself to stand out in front of the Mirage Las Vegas and wait for the music to come on.
+However, you owe it to yourself to stand out in front of The Mirage Resort & Casino in Las Vegas and wait for the music to come on.
 The Mirage brought in The Grateful Dead’s Mickey Hart and Indian tabla sensation Zakir Hussain to create a soundtrack that is more than just background sound.
 The buildup from the percussion centered music takes you through the eruption almost as if you were traveling from the magma chamber deep in the mantle of the earth all the way past the crust and into the oxygen-rich atmosphere.

 Magma turning into lava and fire dropping into water and a complete sensory experience all happening within a few feet from your phone holding hand.
 Your friends will love the selfie.
 Be careful because the heat that comes from the volcano is shocking.